Human-Centered Teaching with AI

 Course Description

 AI continues to change the way we teach, learn, research, and even think.
-It is crucial to learn to use it in ethical, equitable, and effective ways to enhance rather than diminish our distinct expressions of humanity.
+It is crucial to learn to use it in ethical, equitable, and effective ways to enhance rather than diminish our distinct expressions of humanity, and provide learning activities that encourage students to use AI to support their learning rather than using it to offload their learning.

 Human-Centered Teaching with AI is a full-semester, graduate-level course held on Zoom that is open to students, postdocs, staff, and faculty.
 This is not a course on how to have AI teach more, but on how to use it to teach better, while keeping our humanity intact.
-This Spring 2025 course is similarly designed to the Fall 2024 Staying Human with AI-enhanced Teaching where ~25 participants explored both individually and together how to harness these emerging tools in our teaching.
+This Fall 2025 course is the third iteration of courses where ~40 participants now have explored both individually and together how to harness these emerging tools in our teaching.

-Personal voice is a major goal: the course is for participants to explore how generative AI tools can be leveraged to create adaptable and evolving educational experiences that resonate with their own personal teaching philosophies, values, and the diverse needs of learners.
-In other words, we will focus on how AI can assist in meeting us and our students where we’re at and honoring/developing who we are rather than trying to change us (educators and students) into versions of ourselves that are not authentic to ourselves or our disciplines.
-We will use AI to create more equitable, effective, and efficient teaching practices tailored to participants’ specific academic fields, and tailored to complement their individual teaching styles.
+Personal voice is a major goal.
+The course is for participants to explore how generative AI tools can be leveraged to create adaptable and evolving educational experiences that resonate with their own personal teaching philosophies, values, and the diverse needs of learners.
+In other words, we will focus on how AI can assist in meeting us and our students where we are at and honoring/developing who we are rather than trying to change us (educators and students) into versions of ourselves that are not authentic to ourselves or our disciplines.
+We will use AI to create more equitable, effective, and efficient teaching practices tailored to participants’ specific academic fields and tailored to complement their individual teaching styles.

 Through individual and group exploration and experimentation, we apply AI to proven teaching techniques such as Universal Design for Learning (UDL), Transparency in Learning and Teaching (TILT), backward design, inclusive teaching strategies, and social/active learning that promotes peer-informed critical thinking.